If you're asking: “Should I get a GoPro?” this post will help.

 5. Quality Still Photographs

-The Hero3+ Black, Hero4 Silver, and Hero4 Black are 12-megapixel cameras.
+The Hero3+ Black, Hero4 Silver, and Hero4 Black, Hero5 and Hero6 are all 12-megapixel cameras.
 You can enlarge a 12-megapixel image to at least a 24×36 print with really good quality.

 Check out this chart for megapixel enlargement information.